francisywk/mirai-metro/content/wiki/mirai-rgb.md

 draft: false
 category: miraimetro
 keywords: []
-notice: "This article is about the former rapid transit system in Mirai before merging with the [SkyCart Line](/wiki/diamond-line#skycart-line).
+notice: "This article is about the former rapid transit system in Mirai before merging with the [Mirai SkyCart](/wiki/diamond-line 'Diamond Line').
 For the current rapid transit system, see [Mirai Metro](/wiki/mirai-metro 'Mirai Metro')"
 see_also: false
 quick_facts:
 ---